Plant disease forecasting

 1. Late blight of potato

-Late blight of potato is forecasted after occurrence of 7 to 14 days of blight favorable days.
+Late blight of potato is forecasted after the occurrence of 7 to 14 days of blight favorable days.
 Blight favorable days are when, 5 day average temperature is 25.5°C and the total rainfall for the last 10 days is more than 3.0 cm.

-Nowadays, computarized models, such as, BLIGHTCASTIndo-BlightCast and Phytoprog are available in different parts of the world, which tells the farmers about the outbreak of late blight of potato in advance.
+Nowadays, computerized models, such as, BLIGHTCASTIndo-BlightCast and Phytoprog are available in different parts of the world, which tells the farmers about the outbreak of late blight of potato in advance.
 Blightcast is operated by Syngenta, U.K. Indo-blightcast is operated by CPRI and AICRP, Shimla in collaboration with Agromet Division of Indian Meteorological Department, New Delhi.
 Phytoprog is the forecasting model used in West Germany.

 2. Rice blast